JamieWalker01/Deep-Learning-Project---KC-House-Sales/README.md

 # Deep-Learning-Project---KC-House-Sales
-A start to finish project where I build a deep learning model to predict house prices using kaggles KC house sales dataset.
+A start to finish project on jupyter notebook where I build a deep learning model to predict house prices using kaggles KC house sales dataset.

 ## EDA
 - Visualise key features using seaborn and locate noteworthy trends